sishuoyang/cp-infra-creator/README.md

 This part is taken from the `terraform.tfvars` file -> components -> dns_prefix

+### IP Changed

+If you stopped your EC2 and restarted, the server will be assigned a different public IP.
+The public DNS records also need to be updated with the latest public IP.

+You can run `update-dns.sh` to update all DNS records.

 ### Within the VPC

 Servers can talk to each other using private DNS.